elatov/elatov.github.io/_posts/2012-09-09-vms-setup-to-use-windows-nlb-in-unicast-mode-lose-network-connectivity-when-hp-virtual-connect-module-is-replaced.md

 2.  vmnic2 goes down, vmnic3 becomes the active one
 3. Non-NLB VMs, that failed over to vmnnic3, send a GARP to the physical switch
 4. Physical switch updates the MAC addresses and what ports they are on
-5. VMs that are part of the NLB cluster in Unicast mode, don&#8217;t sent out GARP to the upstream switch
+5. VMs that are part of the NLB cluster in Unicast mode, don't sent out GARP to the upstream switch
-6. Physical switch doesn&#8217;t update it&#8217;s CAM tables, we can&#8217;t reach those VMs
+6. Physical switch doesn't update it's CAM tables, we can't reach those VMs
 7. New VCM is plugged in
 8. VMs that were using vmnic2 failback to it
 9.  non-NLB VMs send GARP again, all is good
-10. NLB VMs return to it&#8217;s original port, MAC addresses match the MAC address table of the physical switch, we regain connectivity
+10. NLB VMs return to it's original port, MAC addresses match the MAC address table of the physical switch, we regain connectivity

 So lesson learned, VMs that participate in NLB in unicast mode will be down if the there is a failover of physical NICs.